frenchie4111/frenchie4111.github.io/_posts/2018-05-20-Retro-OpenAI-Collision-Map.md

 Sonic levels are built as a series of square chunks strung together to create the foreground.
 These chunks are place on top of a background image.
 Each chunk has an associated collision map that determines whether or not Sonic can pass through the pixel.
-The collision map will be our models target.
+The collision map will be our model's output target.

 The network structure allows for any image size, so it's up to us what size we train with.
 I chose 256x256 as it allows the image to contain 2-3 chunks, and